SQream/sqream_docs/ai_ml/python_installation_and_configuration.rst

 Logs:
 ^^^^^

 Python module service has a log configuration file.
-Logs can be either shown to screen, and also be exported to file (same as we have in Sqream’s log4cxx log configuration).
+Logs can be either shown to the console, and also be exported to file (same as we have in Sqream’s log4cxx log configuration).
 File path: ``etc/python_service_log_properties``.
 File content: